 Crisis Intervention Team

-The Winters Police Department is excited to announce a new addition to our team.
+The Winters Police Department is excited to provide a wide variety of service to the community with the formation of the Crisis Intervention Team.
 K-9 Kepi and Chaplain Robert Duvall went into service January 1st (2016) as a State Certified Crisis Intervention Team.
+It is the first such partnership to be assigned to a Police Department.

 K-9 Kepi, a two year old black Labrador, was provided to Chaplain/K-9 Handler Robert Duvall from Canine Companions for Independence in Santa Rosa.
 Robert lived at the training facility for two weeks perfecting Kepi's 42 commands, field training, and practicing scenario drills.
 Robert and Kepi graduated on November 6th, 2015 as a State Certified Facility Dog and Crisis Intervention Team.